pengfeinie/object-detection/README.md

 The first five values encode the location and confidence of the first box, the next five encode the location and confidence of the next box, and the final 20 encode the 20 classes (because Pascal VOC has 20 classes).
 In total, the size of the vector is `5xB + C` where `B` is the number of boxes, and `C` is the number of classes.

-Download: https://pjreddie.com/media/files/yolov3.weights and move to under cfg folder.https://pjreddie.com/darknet/yolo/

 The Yolo was one of the first deep, one-stage detectors and since the first paper was published in **CVPR 2016**, each year has brought with it a new Yolo paper or tech report.
 We begin with Yolo v1 [1], but since we are primarily interested in analyzing loss functions, all we really need to know about the Yolo v1 CNN **(Figure 2a)**, is that is takes an RGB image (**448×448×3**) and returns a cube (**7×7×30**), interpreted in **(Figure 2b)**.

 ![](https://pengfeinie.github.io/images/00adc0adec6423a45a0706a4ce2dc01d.png)

+#### YOLO v3

+Download: https://pjreddie.com/media/files/yolov3.weights and move to under cfg folder.